NHSDigital/RAP_example_pipeline_python/README.md

 |
 |   create_publication.py             <- Runs the overall pipeline to produce the publication
 |
++---data_in                           <- Stores imported data that will be used to create the outputs
+|   |       .gitkeep                  <- Empty file that enables the data_in folder to be committed
++---data_out                          <- Outputs and aggregations created by the pipeline are stored here
+|   |       .gitkeep                  <- Empty file that enables the data_in folder to be committed
 +---src                               <- Scripts with functions for use in 'create_publication.py'.
 Contains project's codebase.
 |   |       __init__.py               <- Makes the functions folder an importable Python module
 |   |
 |   +---utils                         <- Scripts relating to configuration and handling data connections e.g. importing data, writing to a database etc.
 |   |       __init__.py               <- Makes the functions folder an importable Python module
 |   |       file_paths.py             <- Configures file paths for the package
 |   |       logging_config.py         <- Configures logging
-|   |       data_connections.py       <- Handles data connections i.e. reading/writing dataframes from SQL Server
+|   |       spark.py                  <- For setting up and configuring Apache Spark
 |   |
 |   +---processing                    <- Scripts with modules containing functions to process data i.e. clean and derive new fields
 |   |       __init__.py               <- Makes the functions folder an importable Python module
 |   |       clean.py                  <- Perform cleaning and wrangling processes
-|   |       derive_fields.py          <- Create new field definitions, columns, derivations.
+|   |       aggregate_counts.py       <- Creates aggregations and counts based on the imported data
 |   |
 |   +---data_ingestion                <- Scripts with modules containing functions to preprocess read data i.e. perform validation/data quality checks, other preprocessing etc.
 |   |       __init__.py               <- Makes the functions folder an importable Python module
+|   |       get_data.py               <- Imports data and saves it to the data_in folder
 |   |       preprocessing.py          <- Perform preprocessing, for example preparing your data for metadata or data quality checks.
 |   |       validation_checks.py      <- Perform validation checks e.g. a field has acceptable values.
+|   |       reading_data.py           <- Reads the imported and validated data into a spark dataframe ready for processing
 |   |
 |   +---data_exports
 |   |       __init__.py               <- Makes the functions folder an importable Python module
 |   |       write_excel.py            <- Populates an excel .xlsx template with values from your CSV output.
+|   |       write_csv.py              <- Save outputs in CSV format to the data_out folder
 |   |
 +---sql                               <- SQL scripts for importing data
 |       example.sql